maldoinc/wireup/docs/pages/getting_started.md

 container.warmup()
 ```

+??? note "Read: Global variables"
+    Using this approach means relying on global state, which ties your application to a single container instance.
+    This might be sufficient for you and that's okay but, if you want to avoid global state, it's better to create
+    the container within your application factory and provide a way to access it from the created application instance.

+    With the available integrations, global state is neither necessary nor recommended.

-### Declare services
+### 2. Declare services

-The container uses configuration metadata provided from decorators and annotations
+The container uses configuration metadata from decorators and annotations
 to define services and the dependencies between them.
 This means that the service declaration is self-contained and does not require additional setup for most use cases.